 “The YMCA saved my life.” – Kathy, 46

-- to become clean and sober
+- Become clean and sober

-- to create a strong support network
+- Create a strong support network

 “I always thought I could do it by myself – I’ll quit tomorrow or I’ll quit next time.
 I realized I couldn’t do it alone and the Y helped me.” – Andre, 32

-Within its Adult Services, the YMCA offers specific services designed to fulfill the special needs of our clients:
+The YMCA offers specific services designed to fulfill the special needs of our clients: